IIIF/training/europeana/prezi-how.md

  * [O'Sullivan](https://github.com/IIIF/osullivan) - Ruby API for creating IIIF manifests.
  * [Swiiift](https://github.com/mejackreed/Swiiift) - IIIF presentation API library for Swift.
  * [tabula-rasa](https://www.npmjs.com/package/tabula-rasa) - npm module for creating and manipulating IIIF manifests.
- * [ViewDir](https://iiif-commons.github.io/) - Documentation on IIIF-related libraries and components, from an open community of designers and developers interested in creating composable and interoperable interfaces for consuming and creating online content.
+ * [ViewDir](https://iiif-commons.github.io/) - Documentation on IIIF-related libraries and components.

 Once the Manifests are generated they can be stored on any Web Server and don't need a specific server like the Image API.